Personal development: Confucius and the East Asian tradition

+In contemporary China, personal development remain a salient priority in social life, and is shaped by diverse traditions, including Confucianism, Daoism, and Buddhism, as well as modern influences such as communist ideas of citizenship and capitalist conceptions of human capital.
+Young adults in particular must navigate different social roles and values as they seek to become socioeconomically competent citizens.

 Contexts

 Psychology

 Psychology became linked to personal development in the early 20th century starting with the research efforts of Alfred Adler (1870–1937) and Carl Jung (1875–1961).

 Adler refused to limit psychology to analysis alone.
 He made the important point that aspirations focus on looking forward and do not limit themselves to unconscious drives or to childhood experiences.
 He also originated the concepts of lifestyle (1929—he defined "lifestyle" as an individual's characteristic approach to life, in facing problems) and of self-image, as a concept that influenced management under the heading of work-life balance, also known as the equilibrium between a person's career and personal life.

 Carl Gustav Jung made contributions to personal development with his concept of individuation, which he saw as the drive of the individual to achieve the wholeness and balance of the Self.

 Daniel Levinson (1920–1994) developed Jung's early concept of "life stages" and included a sociological perspective.
 Levinson proposed that personal development comes under the influence—throughout life—of aspirations, which he called "the Dream":

 Research on success in reaching goals, as undertaken by Albert Bandura (1925–2021), suggested that self-efficacy best explains why people with the same level of knowledge and skills get very different results.
 Having self-efficacy leads to an increased likelihood of success.
 According to Bandura self-confidence functions as a powerful predictor of success because: